Phase-separated lipid vesicles: continuum modeling, simulation, and validation: Continuum models of multi-component bilayers

 \subsection{Surface model for fluid flow}

-Let $\rho$ be a density distribution on $\Gamma$ and let $\bu:\, \Gamma \to \R^3$ denote the smooth velocity field of the density flow on $\Gamma$.
+Let $\rho$ be a density distribution on $\Gamma$, \revo{i.e., $\rho$ is the surface density of the membrane}, and let $\bu:\, \Gamma \to \R^3$ denote the smooth velocity field of the density flow on $\Gamma$.
 Let us write $\bu$ as the sum of its tangential and normal components:

 Since we consider $\Gamma$ at shape equilibrium, we have $\bu\cdot\bn = u_N = 0$.

 To state inextensibility and conservation of mass, let us introduce a material subdomain $\gamma \subset \Gamma$ and Leibniz rule, which written for a smooth function $f: \Gamma \to \R$ reads: